-According to a recently released report entitled "Global Second Generation Biofuels – Size, Industry Analysis, Trends, Opportunities, Growth and Forecast, 2013 – 2020," the second generation, or "advanced," global biofuels market is expected to reach $23.9 billion by 2020, registering a 49.4% compound annual growth rate (CAGR) between 2014 and 2020.
+According to a report entitled "Global Second Generation Biofuels – Size, Industry Analysis, Trends, Opportunities, Growth and Forecast, 2013 – 2020," the second generation, or "advanced," global biofuels market, is expected to reach $23.9 billion by 2020, registering a 49.4% compound annual growth rate (CAGR) between 2014 and 2020.

-These "second generation biofuels" have been developed to overcome the limitations commonly associated with traditional biofuels.
-These limitation include the threats they pose to biodiversity and a range of "food versus fuel" objections.
+These "second-generation biofuels" have been developed to overcome the limitations commonly associated with traditional biofuels.
+These limitations include the threats they pose to biodiversity and a range of "food versus fuel" objections.

 The persistent criticisms of corn-based ethanol are a perfect example of what I'm talking about.

-Conversely, second generation biofuels are produced from a range of non-food crops and waste biomass, and is also more energy efficient than conventional fossil fuels.
+Conversely, second-generation biofuels are produced from a range of non-food crops and waste biomass, and are also more energy efficient than conventional fossil fuels.
 And, as a side benefit, these new biofuels minimize greenhouse gas (GHG) emissions by over 90%, making them environmentally attractive.